damianhakert/damianhakert.github.io/source/posts/2016-06-24-secure-gitlab-pages-with-startssl.html.md

 image_title: '/images/blogimages/startssl-gitlab-pages/startssl-gitlab-pages-cover.jpg'
 ---

+<i class="fa fa-exclamation-triangle red" aria-hidden="true"></i>
+<span class="red">**WARNING**</span>
+<i class="fa fa-exclamation-triangle red" aria-hidden="true"></i>
+**StartCom** certificates have recently been **distrusted** by [Mozilla Firefox](https://blog.mozilla.org/security/2016/10/24/distrusting-new-wosign-and-startcom-certificates/) and [Google Chrome](https://security.googleblog.com/2016/10/distrusting-wosign-and-startcom.html).
+Certs issued previous to October 21st, 2016, don't seem to have been affected, therefore, are still trusted.<br>
+In response to my contact, StartCom affirmed to be working hard to revert this situation, which they hope to be solved by the end of January, 2017.<br>
+<span class="note">Update by Marcia Ramos, on 2016/12/20.</span>
+{:.alert .alert-warning .black}

 With [GitLab Pages][pages] you can host your static website under your custom domain.
 With a [StartSSL] digital certificate you can secure it.
 And that's all for **free**!